stansccs/introduction-to-sql-for-data-science/README.md

 $ conda activate introduction-to-sql-for-data-science-r
 ```

-When you are donw with this workshop you can deactivate the Conda environment by running the following in ther terminal.
+When you are done with this workshop you can deactivate the Conda environment by running the following in ther terminal.

 ```bash
 $ conda deactivate